sanctum-black/blog/computer-science/elixir-for-beginners/elixir-for-beginners.md

 14 is the square root of 196.
 ```

-## 2. Using if, unless
+## 2. Using unless, else
-Conversely, we can use `unless` to execute a block of code if a boolean expression is false.
-As with `if else`, this construct works specifically for testing one main condition.
+Conversely, we can use `unless` to execute a code block if a boolean expression is false, as with `if else`, this construct specifically tests one main condition.

 We can define an `unless else` test as follows: